decidables/decidables/packages/detectable/src/rates.md

 ## A table of outcomes and rates

-Since the `Hit Rate` summarizes performance when the signal was *present* and the `False Alarm Rate` summarizes performance when the signal was *absent*, we can add them to the corresponding rows of our table of outcomes:
+Since the :key[Hit Rate] summarizes performance when the signal was *present* and the :key[False Alarm Rate] summarizes performance when the signal was *absent*, we can add them to the corresponding rows of our table of outcomes:

 <sdt-example-interactive>
   <sdt-table interactive numeric summary="stimulusRates"></sdt-table>